 When we talk of building systems in the business, many people think it’s just about getting the standard operating procedures (SOPs) in place, which is a thick manual that has the “collection album” of all my processes in 1 place.

-After 6 months of getting the consultant to consolidate the SOPs into a manual, we sometimes find it sits in the top shelf of one of the cabinets, getting dusty.
-While certain employees still fire-fight and complains of redundant steps in the business!
+After 6 months of getting the consultant to consolidate the SOPs into a manual, we sometimes find it sits on the top shelf of one of the cabinets, getting dusty.
+While certain employees still fire-fight and complain of redundant steps in the business!
 How is this possible?

 There is way more to building the systems in the business than we give it credit for.
 So let’s have a look at the “other” perspectives, that we (business coaches) see building SOPs as…